-Savings Gap: The children of boomers—members of Generations X and Y—may be better at saving for retirement than their parents.
-In a new TD Ameritrade survey, just 16 percent of boomers with both an IRA and an employer-sponsored 401(k) plan said they contribute to both.
-But 25 percent of Generation Y (those roughly 18-30) and 23 percent of Gen X contribute to both.
+Savings Gap: The children of boomers-members of Generations X and Y-may be better at saving for retirement than their parents.
+In a new TD Ameritrade survey, just 16 percent of boomers with access to both an IRA and an employer-sponsored 401(k) plan said they contribute to both accounts.
+Yet a quarter of Generation Y workers and 23 percent of Gen X do so.

 The study also found that while 21 percent of boomers expect to have to work in their ‘retirement’ years, only 13 percent of Gen Y expects to.
 Let’s take that stat with a grain of salt, however.
 What’s that they say about the best-laid plans?